dracoventions/TWCManager/docs/Settings.md

       * With the DIP switch in position 2 (CAN protocol disabled), it will stop Tesla vehicles from charging, but the vehicle will eventually (after a number of interruptions) decide that the charger is broken and will refuse to start charging again.
       * [This thread](https://teslamotorsclub.com/tmc/threads/new-wall-connector-load-sharing-protocol.72830/page-24) provides the observations of those who have tested this command.
       * Whilst this option is offered primarily for the benefit of non-Tesla vehicles, it's not recommended for use with Tesla vehicles.

+### Non-Scheduled Power Action

+This setting determines what TWCManager should do if there is no scheduled charging rate and outside of the Track Green Energy hours.
+The available options are:

+      * Charge at specified Non-Scheduled Charge Rate

+This option will allow vehicles to charge outside of Scheduled and Track Green Energy timings at the specified charge rate.
+This is the default setting (and the default Charge Rate is 6A).

+      * Do not Charge

+The Do not Charge action states that outside of scheduled or Track Green Energy hours, the TWCManager should set the available amps to 0 for Non-Scheduled Charging.

+      * Track Green Energy

+This is an option that currently does not operate (and will only set Non-Scheduled Charging rate to 0).
+In future, this will allow continuing of Track Green Energy behaviour outside of the hard-coded daylight hours (6am - 8pm).